 The function of Insulin was not identified until 1909, when scientists Edward Albert Sharpey-Schafer and Jean de Meyer discovered that it was responsible for bringing down your blood glucose levels, also known as hyperglycaemia (2,3).
 With this rich history, it is no surprise that curing the disease, reversing it or slowing its progression has been extensively studied.

 Within this, the question of how to reverse type 2 diabetes (previously called adult-onset diabetes) continues to be a hot topic.
-In this article, we will provide an overview of the disease.

 What is type 2 diabetes?